-The Company has prepared the unaudited Condensed Consolidated Financial Statements and related notes of NCM, Inc. in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and the rules and regulations of the Securities and Exchange Commission ("SEC").
+The Company has prepared the unaudited Condensed Financial Statements and related notes of NCM LLC in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and the rules and regulations of the Securities and Exchange Commission ("SEC").
 Accordingly, certain information and footnote disclosures typically included in an annual report have been condensed or omitted for this quarterly report.
-The balance sheet as of December 31, 2015 is derived from the audited financial statements of NCM, Inc. Therefore, the unaudited Condensed Consolidated Financial Statements should be read in conjunction with the audited Consolidated Financial Statements and notes thereto included in the Company's annual report on Form 10-K filed for the fiscal year ended December 31, 2015.
+The balance sheet as of December 31, 2015 is derived from the audited financial statements of NCM LLC.
+Therefore, the unaudited Condensed Financial Statements should be read in conjunction with the NCM LLC audited Financial Statements and notes thereto included in the Company's annual report on Form 10-K filed for the fiscal year ended December 31, 2015.

 In the opinion of management, all adjustments necessary to present fairly in all material respects the financial position, results of operations and cash flows for all periods presented have been made.
 The Company's business is seasonal and for this and other reasons operating results for interim periods may not be indicative of the Company's full year results or future performance.
-As a result of the various related party agreements discussed in Note 4-Related Party Transactions, the operating results as presented are not necessarily indicative of the results that might have occurred if all agreements were with non-related third parties.
+As a result of the various related party agreements discussed in Note 3-Related Party Transactions, the operating results as presented are not necessarily indicative of the results that might have occurred if all agreements were with non-related third parties.
 The Company manages its business under one reportable segment of advertising.
-In the Condensed Consolidated Statements of Comprehensive Income, comprehensive income attributable to noncontrolling interests for the three months ended July 2, 2015 was omitted in the Company's previously filed Form 10-Q for the period ended July 2, 2015.
-This prior period omission was corrected within this Form 10-Q. There was no impact to the Condensed Consolidated Balance Sheets, Condensed Consolidated Statements of Income, the Condensed Consolidated Statements of Cash Flows or any notes thereto.

 Estimates-The preparation of the financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant estimates include those related to the reserve for uncollectible accounts receivable, share-based compensation and income taxes.
+Significant estimates include those related to the reserve for uncollectible accounts receivable and share-based compensation.
 Actual results could differ from those estimates.